AdobeDocs/app-builder/src/pages/resources/videos/index.md

 [Watch (22mins)](developers-live/asset-compute-service-extensibility.md)

-Learn how to use Project Firefly to build custom Asset Compute worker for asset processing during ingestion into Adobe Experience Manager.
+Learn how to use App Builder to build custom Asset Compute worker for asset processing during ingestion into Adobe Experience Manager.